Alvor1991/PP4-Physio/README.md

 #### User Stories

-GitHub projects were used as a project management tool to track user stories.
-Using a Kanban board helped to focus on specific tasks and track the project's progress.
+GitHub projects were used as a project management tool with a Kanban board to track user stories, focus on tasks, and monitor progress.

 **Start**
 ![User Stories Progress - Start](assets/readme_files/start.png)